unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `transform="no"`

 > The `transform` attribute is used to define a key that does not participate in a transform.
-> Using this attribute causes the marker `\m{no_transform}` to be added after the key’s output.
+> Using this attribute causes a marker to be added after the key’s output.
-> In other words, the following produce identical results:
+> In other words, the following produce the same results, except that the `\m{no_transform}` marker can be used by other parts of the keyboard in the second case.

 > ```xml
 > <key id="caret" output="^" transform="no"  />
 > <key id="caret" output="^\m{no_transform}" />